 Munley Law is recognized as a leading law firm in truck accident law and personal injury litigation.
 Unlike general auto accident attorneys, our truck accident lawyers specialize in complex truck crash cases involving severe trauma, wrongful death, and intricate insurance company negotiations.
 If you’re a victim seeking representation, trust an experienced attorney from Munley Law to fight for your rights in court and achieve justice.

 Representing drivers, passengers, pedestrians, and injured truckers, the experienced Allentown truck crash lawyers at Munley Law have spent decades building a national reputation for our impressive settlements and trial victories in personal injury cases.
-We will never settle for less than you deserve and fight for you in court if the truck company refuses to compromise.
+We will never settle for less than you deserve and will fight for you in court if the truck company refuses to compromise.

 The most common types of truck crashes our law firm handles include:

 - Truck tire blowouts: A tire blowout on a truck may be more catastrophic than on a car, especially when the truck is barreling down I-78.
 Truck tires are thicker with a narrower tread width.
-When a truck tire blowout does occur, it can cause the driver to lose control of a big rig, especially at a high rate of speed.
+When a truck tire blowout occurs, it can cause the driver to lose control of a big rig, especially at a high rate of speed.

 - Rear-end truck accident: An 80,000-pound truck speeding down a Lehigh Valley highway takes quite some distance to come to a complete stop.
 The results can be catastrophic when a semi truck rear-ends a passenger vehicle.